 With a population of 82 million, Germany is currently experiencing its highest consumer confidence for 15 years – and it is rising (while the UK’s is down and falling).

 Germany remains the world’s third largest exporter and a massive importer from the UK.
 The economy is doing consistently well with growth now forecast for 2017 at 1.8% and 2018 at 2.0% (Munich-based Ifo economic institute).
 Inward investment in 2016 was at record levels – including significantly from the UK which is the 4th largest investor in Germany.

 If you are in a position to supply world class German manufacturing companies you may well find your products or services being re-exported on across the world.
 Even to unusual export destinations – but seamlessly for your organisation.

-So, if you are considering exporting to Germany, Eureko’s Directors and Associates offer you genuinely bilingual support.
+So, if you are considering exporting to Germany, Eureko’s Language Bridge offers you genuinely bilingual support.
 With our first-hand experience of the German business culture and mentality, we can produce appropriate slogans and promotional materials in German.
-We can also deal - on your behalf - with all enquiries, orders and negotiations in German, while keeping you fully informed.

-For more details of how we have helped our UK customers export profitably to Germany, see our Case Study: Hands-on Help with Exporting Checkpoint® to Germany
+For more details of how we have helped our UK customers in the past, see our Case Study: Hands-on Help with Exporting Checkpoint® to Germany

 Posted: 20th July 2017